PavloKhrm/sunny-socks/README.md

 # Group G

-Welcome to the Bright Group G's repository!
+Welcome to the Group G's repository!

 ## Trailer